 The service manager will keep a record of the details of the complaint, any action taken, and copies of all correspondence.

 Step 3 - Formal complaint to the Academy

-If the client is not satisfied with the response from the Counselling & Wellbeing Service they may complain to the Director of Student and Academic Services under the Academy's Student Complaints Policy.
+If the client is not satisfied with the response from the Counselling & Wellbeing Service they may complain to RADA's Registrar under the Student Complaints Policy.